-Tips for Eating During Cancer Treatment
+6 Tips for Eating During Cancer Treatment

 If you are going through treatment for cancer, there's a good chance you'll have eating problems at some point.
-Both radiation and chemotherapy can affect the cells in your mouth and digestive tract or make you so tired that eating feels like a lot of work.
-If you feel nauseous, smaller meals and eating easy-to-digest foods like pretzels, saltines and rice might help.
-Be sure to talk to your medical team about your nutrition questions and concerns.
-There are ways you can combat some other common eating challenges that come along with cancer treatment.
-Here are some tried-and-true tips to help you optimize nutrition and minimize stress during your treatment.
+Both radiation and chemotherapy can affect the cells in your mouth and digestive tract, causing food to be unappealing or not taste like it used to.
+Also, your energy levels might change, making you so tired that eating feels like a lot of work.
+But eating nutritious meals and snacks is more important than ever during treatment.

 Related: High-Protein Dinner Recipes

-Related: Healthy Soup Recipes
+Related: Healthy Herb & Spice Recipes

 Dry mouth and a sore throat are common side effects of chemotherapy and radiation.
 Try soft foods like pasta, soups, stews, yogurt, fruits and well-cooked vegetables and purees.
 Alternatively, moisten your foods with gravies and sauces.
-Your health-care team can help you with other solutions like soothing mouth rinses and "thickeners" to add to foods so they're easier to get down.
+Your healthcare team can help you with other solutions like soothing mouth rinses and "thickeners" to add to foods so they're easier to get down.